robert-westenberger/knowledgebase/mathematics/discrete-mathematics/problems-and-examples/relations-1.md

 # Verify a relation is a partial order and possibly a total order
 ## MIT OCW 6.042J Fall 2005 In-Class Problems Week 4 Problem 3
-Verify that each of the following relations is a partial order by describing a function, $g$, such that the relation is defined by $g$ according to the following defintion:
+Verify that each of the following relations is a partial order by describing a function, $g$, such that the relation is defined by $g$ according to the following definition:
 A relation, $R$, on a set, $A$, is a partial order providing there is a function, $g$, from $A$ to some collection of sets such that

 $$
 a_{1} R a_{2} \quad \text { iff } \quad g\left(a_{1}\right) \subset g\left(a_{2}\right)
 $$
 for all $a_{1} \neq a_{2} \in A$
-.
 For each, is it a total order?
 **a)** The relation $\lt$ on $\R$
 **b)** The superset relation $\subseteq$ on $\mathcal{P}(B)$ for a set $B$.
 **c)** The divides relation on $\natnums$.